LuisBoto/HexagonalSpring/README.md

 mvn spring-boot:run
 ```

-Using the included maven wrapper, run the following command to generate a JAR file:
+Otherwise, using the included maven wrapper, run the following command to generate a JAR file:
 ```
 ./mvnw clean package
 ```